Ford Taunus TC: Taunus TC3 (1979–1982)

-At the top of the range the choice of 2.3-liter engined cars was reduced with the delisting of the Ford Taunus Sport, but across the range it now became possible to specify an "S" options package which in essence comprised a stronger anti-roll bar and firmer suspension.
+At the top of the range the choice of 2.3-litre engined cars was reduced with the delisting of the Ford Taunus Sport, but across the range it now became possible to specify an "S" options package which in essence comprised a stronger antiroll bar and firmer suspension.

 The end of European production

 In July 1982 European production of the Taunus TC3/Cortina 80 ceased; it was replaced in October by the Ford Sierra.
 The Sierra carried over the Cortina/Taunus OHC Pinto engines and "conventional" rear-wheel drive configuration but was otherwise an all new car with independent suspension all round.

 Taunus production continued in Argentina until 1984.
 Here the fastback coupé version, discontinued from the European model line-up in 1975, remained in the Taunus range right until the end.
 South Africa also produced the TC3 until 1984 (although badged as "Cortina", as with the UK market version), with the P100 pickup version remaining in production in that country until 1987 when it was replaced by a Sierra-bodied equivalent.

 Taunus production also continued at Otosan in Turkey, where a version of the TC3 with remoulded ends continued in production until 1994.